1TIME1/vps-control-lite/README.md

 A lightweight, web-based tool for managing basic information and executing simple, predefined commands on your Virtual Private Servers (VPS).

-**Motivation:** This project was created as a slightly complex open-source example, particularly for demonstrating web development skills involving backend APIs, frontend interaction, and remote server communication via SSH.
-It serves as a potential qualifying project for programs requiring open-source contributions (like the Vtexs free server application).

 ## Features

 *   **Add/Remove VPS:** Store and manage connection details for multiple VPS instances.